gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 correlations in the training data that the layer is exposed to.
 But how to correctly apply dropout in recurrent networks isn't a trivial question.

 It has long been known that applying dropout before a recurrent layer hinders learning rather than helping with regularization.
 The same dropout mask (the same pattern of dropped units) should be applied at every timestep, instead of a dropout mask that varies randomly from timestep to timestep.
+Using the same droput mask at every timestep allows the network to properly propagate its learning error through time; a temporally random dropout mask would disrupt this error signal and be harmful to the learning process.